Tri-Counties Genealogy & History by Joyce M. Tice

 Mary H. Loving Mother, Grandmother & Great-Grandmother of 755 Harper St., Elmira died on Tuesday, January 29, 2002 (at Schuyler Hospital).
 Mary is survived by her Son & Daughter-in-law: Michael E. & Marjorie K. Johnston of Odessa; Grandchildren: Michael F. Johnston, Elmira, Lisa M. (James) Ermold of Saco, ME, Elizabeth J. (Marcus) Reidell, Fairport, NY & Matthew K. (Toni) Johnston, Oneonta, NY; Great-grandchildren: Kayla, Kendra Ermold, Alexis Anna Reidell; Brothers: Charles F. Hall, Elmira & Robert Hall, Stockton, CA; Sister-in-law: Veronica Hall, Elmira; Cousin: Eleanor Benza, Corning; Special Friend, William J. Murphy; Several Nieces & Nephews & Life-long Friends.
 Mary was pre-deceased by her Parents; Archie & Mary Holleran Hall, Husband, Francis (Junker) Johnston & Daughter Mary Patricia Johnston.
 Those wishing may make a Memorial Donation to Notre Dame High School or Notre Dame Athletic Association.
 Mary was a Communicant of Eastside Catholic Parishes and a member of the former Rosary/Altar Society of St. Cecilia Church and a retired Receptionist/Payroll clerk from Empire Foods.
 Family will receive Relatives & Friends at the Kalec Funeral Home, Thursday, January 31st, 2-4 & 7-9 PM.
 Prayer Service there Friday 9:15 AM followed by Mass of Christian Burial at 10 AM in Sts.
 Peter & Paul's Church, Rev. Patrick Connor, will be the celebrant.
 Interment will follow in Sts.
 Peter & Paul's Cemetery.

-HARRIETT A. ‘BABS’ HANLEY age 82, of Elmira, NY, passed away on Thursday, April 14, 2005, at Arnot Ogden Medical Center.
+HARRIETT A. ‘BABS’ HANLEY age 82, of Elmira, NY, died on Thursday, April 14, 2005, at Arnot Ogden Medical Center.
 She is survived by her husband of 60 years, Joseph L. Hanley; daughter, JoAnn Hanley; son, Larry (Mimi) Hanley, all of Elmira, NY; brothers, William (Madalyn) Fitzpatrick of Elmira, Joey (Ruth) Fitzpatrick of Vero Beach, FL; several nieces and nephews; special friend, Cathie Mayer.
 Babs did volunteer work for many organizations, she was a communicant of St. Peter & Paul's Church, she was an avid bowler and last of the Rossi Friday Nighter's Bowling League.
 Babs was a member of the Bowling Hall of Fame, the American Legion of Horseheads, NY, and member of the Elmira Eagles #941, B.P.O.E.
 Elks #62 of the Doe's, and Past President.
 She was a devoted wife and mother, known to many of her fellow bowlers as mom.
 Family and friends are invited to call Sunday, April 17, 2005, at Olthof Funeral Home, Inc., 1050 Pennsylvania Ave, Elmira, from 5:00 to 8:00 p.m. with Mass of Christian Burial on Monday, April 18, 2005, at St. Peter & Paul's Church, 161 High St., Elmira, at 10:00 a.m. with Reverend Walter Wainwright celebrating, followed by interment in St. Peter & Paul's Cemetery, Elmira.
 A special thank you to the Arnot Ogden Medical Center 3rd Floor staff for their loving and kind care while Babs was with them.
 Contributed by Carol Brotzman.

 HANLON - OLSZOWY